grimme-lab/qc2-teaching/doc/apps-ex.rst

      and its symmetry point group (Schoenflies symbol).
 If this is not yet correct (the molecule does not have C\ :sub:`1` symmetry), type ``desy 1d-3`` or some larger value to loosen the symmetry determination threshold until the correct point group is recognized.
+     If the symmetry is still not recognized correctly, you can set the point group manually with the ``sy`` command.
+In this case make sure TURBOMOLE does not add atoms to your ``coord`` file.
    | Leave the molecular geometry menu and then do not choose internal coordinates.
 In the
      atomic attribute definition menu, you can choose the same basis for all atoms by typing *e.g.*: